Common Mistakes When Laying Laminate Flooring

 Why is Acclimating Laminate Flooring So Important?

-• Stacking Techniques: Lay the planks flat and stack them in small piles with spacers between layers to promote even airflow.
+• Stacking Techniques: Lay planks flat and stack them in small piles with spacers between layers to promote even airflow.

 In addition to acclimation, here are other common mistakes when laying laminate flooring: